Skip to main content

 Usability: Drawing Room, Bed Room

-Output: When user either download the file by clicking on icon or by downloading the file by setting download preference, where ‘Rename file name as custom attribute’, file downloaded with the name as, Curtains_001_Drawing Room, Bed Room_1_jpg
+Output: When the user either downloads the file by clicking the icon or by downloading the file by setting download preference, where ‘Rename file name as custom attribute’, file downloaded with the name as, Curtains_001_Drawing Room, Bed Room_1_jpg

 Check: FAQs